 Find out in less than a minute.

-The industry average solar panel lasts 25-30 years.
-This lifespan varies by the type of solar panel, brand, and the environment they are installed in.
+The industry standard life span of solar panels is 25-30 years.
+This lifespan varies by the type of solar panel, brand, and environment they are installed in.

 In fact, the EIA found in a recent study that in 2020 the total shipments of solar panels increased 33%.